 Sustainable and circular chemistry

-A truly circular economy is based on renewable chemicals and materials that are not only designed for specific applications, but that can also be efficiently recycled or converted into new raw materials after use.
+Renewable chemicals and materials can be efficiently recycled or converted into new raw materials after use.
 We call this Circular by Design.
-With Sustainable & Circular Chemistry, Wageningen Food & Biobased Research aims to achieve sustainable chemistry.
+Within our expertise in Sustainable & Circular Chemistry we aim to achieve sustainable chemistry.
 Renewable raw materials are converted into compounds and materials for the circular economy.

-Our experts have unique experience and knowledge in developing new biobased chemical products and the processes required to make them; products that will replace the substances and materials currently made from crude oil and natural gas.
-Examples are:
+With our unique experience and knowledge in developing new biobased chemical products and the processes required to make them, we help businesses develop products that will replace the substances and materials currently made from fossil feedstocks.

-- Bulk and platform chemicals such as HMF, bio-aromatics or sorbitol
+- Bulk and platform chemicals such as HMF, bio-aromatics, adipic acid or glycol.

-- Specialty chemicals such as surfactants, solvents or additives
+- Specialty chemicals such as surfactants, solvents, chelators or additives

 - Chemical compounds such as FDCA, isosorbide or epoxies

-- Polymers such as polyesters (PEF, PLA, OJEC), polyamides or polyurethanes
+- Polymers such as polyesters (PEF, PLA), polyamides or polyurethanes

-- Modified biopolymers such as starch, cellulose or pectin
+- Modified biopolymers such as starch, cellulose, guar or pectin

 - For collected and recycled products, this means that it must be clear how frequently and in which manner an object such as a plastic bottle can be mechanically or chemically converted into a new bottle or a similar product.